-When you choose Orlando as home, you have the best of sports, shopping, beaches, parks and events within your reach.
-While the area is well-known for its theme parks, there's much more to Orlando--think abundant green spaces, warm weather, high culture and higher education.
+While Orlando is well-known for its theme parks, there's much more to it - abundant green spaces, warm weather, high culture and higher education.
 This beautiful Central Florida city is filled with fun attractions for all ages, shopping to rival any larger city, and a wide array of apartment options.

 Best Neighborhoods in Orlando